vitor-belim/react-nodejs/README.md

     - GET /likes
     - GET /comments
 - [2024-07-15] Adapted client code to new pagination standard.
+- [2024-07-16] Switched to a side navigation bar + reorganized folder structure.

 ## Ideas for the future

-- Switch to a layout closer to X.
 - Restyle the client.